tomy1989/UrlShortener/README.md

 added bat files, run curl commands

-any click on shortlink amout of clicks increase(not 1 click for 1 user, user can access link many times and the counter will increase)
+any click on shortlink amout of clicks increase(not 1 click for 1 user, user can access link many times and the counter will increase) i not sure if I should to handle 1 click per user in this assigment, for doing it i probably added track in db on users clicked it

 Inside TESTS folder can find bat files, run curl commands in different situations
 ### End